 It is possible that Adam had been introduced to Francis Child through his neighbour, the 1st Duke of Northumberland, Adam's patron at Syon, but it is more likely that the acquaintance was formed through Sir Francis Dashwood, Adam's patron at West Wycombe, with whom Francis and Robert Child both shared various business and political interests.
 However this came about, in 1761 Adam proposed drastic alterations to the fabric at Osterley, with the demolition of the east range, as well as the ends of the north and south ranges, leaving a U-shaped building.
 This scheme was rejected, and instead only the central portion of the east range was removed, and a new entrance hall created in front of the gallery on the west range.
 A decade later, Adam decided to fill this space in the east range with the famous open double portico.
 It has been suggested that Adam’s inspiration for the portico at Osterley came from Robert Wood's illustration of the Temple of the Sun at Palmyra, or from James Gibbs's (1682-1754) early eighteenth-century designs for Witham Park, Somerset, with which Adam had been familiar since 1762 when he made designs for that house.

 It is not known how far this work had progressed when in the autumn of 1763 Francis Child suddenly died, and Osterley was inherited by his brother Robert Child (1739-82).
 Robert Child had been a partner in the Child banking firm from 1760.
 He succeeded his brother Francis as head of the firm, but he is not known to have taken an active role in the business.
 Instead, he served as MP for Wells from 1766 until his death in 1782.
-Further to this, only two weeks after he succeeded his brother, Robert Child married Sarah Jodrell (1741-93), the daughter of Gilbert Jodrell of Ankerwyke House, Buckinghamshire.
+He was also a Director of the East India Company, serving as Chairman in 1715.
+Only two weeks after he succeeded his brother, Robert Child married Sarah Jodrell (1741-93), the daughter of Gilbert Jodrell of Ankerwyke House, Buckinghamshire.
 He continued to employ Adam, not just at Osterley, but also commissioned designs for his town house at 38 Berkeley Square.
 Adam also provided unexecuted designs for Upton House, Warwickshire, and following Robert Child's death in 1782, Adam designed his funerary monument for the Church of St Leonard in Heston.

 At Osterley, Adam created a new sequence of interiors (see plan in Bolton, 1922, Volume I, p.
 282).
 This was done over time, room by room, in the following order: first was the eating room in the north range; second was the drawing room in the south range; third was a new library in the north range to replace one recently completed by Francis Child in the demolished east range; fourth was a new entrance hall on the east front of the west range to replace the original hall - thought to have been located at the centre of the demolished east range; fifth was the great staircase in the north range; sixth was the addition of pier glasses and girandoles in the gallery, which spans the full length of the west range; seventh, eighth and ninth were the rooms of the state apartment, the tapestry room, the state bedroom, and the Etruscan dressing room, designed simultaneously, and arranged in an enfilade within the south range.
 According to Harris, the state apartment of tapestry room, state bedroom and Etruscan dressing room was 'conceived in 1772 as a unit, composed of a sequence of different styles - French, English, and Italian - and different colours - red, green and pale blue - alluding to the elements: fire, earth and air, with pier glasses representing water.'
 Later, Adam also made designs for furniture for the breakfast room in the north range, and the taffeta bedroom on the bedroom storey of the north range, as well as a ceiling design for the octagonal vestibule under the external stairs on the west front, and a handful of buildings within the park.
 The drawings for the interior decoration at Osterley are catalogued here by room, and in accordance with the order in which these rooms were designed by Adam.